Search

 Playing cards:

-1. You can use a deck of playing cards and put stickers with activities and the respective points/”price” on them.
+1. Take a deck of playing cards and add stickers with activities and their point value — their “price.”

 Coins, toy money, tokens.
 Each has the same face value.